 … a person struggling with depression or suicidal thoughts

-- a couple plagued with conflict and detachment,
+… a couple plagued with conflict and detachment,

-- a family wrought with strife
+… a family wrought with strife

-Help us grow our Wellness Tree to serve more Montrealers in need with the purchase of a leaf; green, purple, blue, bronze, silver, or gold.
-Each leaf will be named and displayed on unique mural (pictured above) in the Argyle Institute to recognize the contributions of donors.
+Help us grow our Wellness Tree to serve more people in need with the purchase of a leaf; green, orange, yellow, red, silver, or gold.
+Each leaf will be displayed on a mural in the Argyle Institute to recognize the contributions of donors.